enlinxu/prometheus_exporter/mysql_exporter/README.md

 ```

 ### Q: Now I see it appears in the Target and being scrapped.
 But I don't see the extra server label
-Answer: Annotation Presence: Ensure that the annotation (mysqlservicename) exists on the MySQL exporter pod in your local environment, just as it does in your other environment.
+1. Annotation Presence: Ensure that the annotation (mysqlservicename) exists on the MySQL exporter pod in your local environment, just as it does in your other environment.
 You can verify this using:
 ```
 kubectl get pod <exporter-pod-name> -n <namespace> -o=jsonpath='{.metadata.annotations.mysqlservicename}'
 ```

-Correct Relabeling Configuration: Ensure that the ServiceMonitor has the correct relabeling configuration for the annotation in your local environment.
+2. Correct Relabeling Configuration: Ensure that the ServiceMonitor has the correct relabeling configuration for the annotation in your local environment.
 It should look something like this:
 ```
 relabelings:
 - action: replace